 Again, the name comes from one of the drawings in the church.
 Although there are also numerous other simple symbols to be seen, indicating that both churches are among the older ones in the area.

 In this church, you will find many images of deer.
 The role of the church is not fully known.

 A total of more than 40 underground cities have been discovered in Cappadocia.
 Which have been used forever.
 Roman tombs and a grain mill of the Hittites have been found.
 But they are best known for the Christians, who fled into these hiding places in times of danger.
 They also expanded the cities further.

 This city was discovered by accident in 1963.
 This immense city has seven floors of houses, churches, communal areas, and much more.
-Scientists estimate that as many as 200,000 people could live here in case of an emergency.
+Scientists estimate that as many as 200,000 people could live in this city in case of an emergency.
 The underground city of Derinkuyu is located near the village of Derinkuyu.